yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 7. Copy and paste the following text into the editor:

-    >**Note: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.**
+    >**Note**: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.

     ```yaml
     apiVersion: v1